ThatStella7922/make_and_flash_logo/make_and_flash_logo/README-1.1.txt

 Requirements:
   - Windows 10 x64 PC
-  - Python 3.x must be installed
+  - Python 3.x must be installed and callable via just 'python'
   - Pillow needs to be installed with Pip
   - Your Pinecil must be running IronOS
   - Your Pinecil needs to have the WinUSB driver installed